AdobeDocs/support-resources.en/help/adobe-support-tools-guide/exl-new-ui.md

 ## Overview

 The redesigned Experience League Support portal provides a unified and intuitive experience for managing Adobe support activities.
-It offers faster access to essential features, including tracking support cases, monitoring product status, accessing case insights, and connecting with the Success team..
+It offers faster access to essential features, including tracking support cases, monitoring product status, accessing case insights, and connecting with the Success team.

 >[!NOTE]
 >